rethinkdb/www/_posts/2019-11-19-technical-update-keep-the-ball-rolling.md

 ### Building RethinkDB

 Since we lost the ability to build RethinkDB with [Thanos](https://thanos.atnnn.com/project/rethinkdb), we had to find a solution to be able to do continuous builds and releases.
-For this purpose, [Sam Hughes](https://github.com/srh) created a [solution](https://github.com/srh/rethinkdb-package-builder) to build packages for main Linux distributions, namely: Debian, Ubuntu, and Centos.
+For this purpose, [Sam Hughes](https://github.com/srh) created a [solution](https://github.com/srh/rethinkdb-package-builder) to build packages for main Linux distributions, namely: Debian, Ubuntu, and CentOS.
 More build targets will come in the future along with the Docker image, which is discussed [here](https://github.com/rethinkdb/rethinkdb/issues/6772).
 It’s worth it to mention that we have built a [DigitalOcean Marketplace image](https://marketplace.digitalocean.com/apps/rethinkdb) as well, which will be integrated into the pipeline discussed above.
 With the solution Sam created, everyone can compile his RethinkDB package for a specific commit or tag by parameterizing its setup script.

 As you may have noticed, the Windows release was not mentioned in the list above.
 The reason for this is that we have no capacity at the moment to build for Windows, though we are not saying that we will not accept contributions to support that release in the future.